mgarythomas/mgarythomas.github.io/content/architecture/togaf/levels.md

 ---
-title: "Levels"
+title: "Architecture Levels"
-summary: TOGAF Levels
+summary: "The different levels of an architecture within the TOGAF standard"
 draft: true
 weight: 20
 ShowToc: true